-Once you get a handle on what types of thoughts are coming to mind you will be in a position to look for ways to ease the burden.
 The following are the most common categories I have encountered in life and with clients.

 When I was growing up my mother used to worry about pretty much everything.
 She would play out all sorts of catastrophic scenarios, almost none of which ever happened.
 The stress she carried around had real health consequences.
 I realised pretty young that there had to be another way, especially as plenty other bad things happened, none of which had been on the worry radar.

 That is not to say that it doesn’t pay off to consider possible negative events in the future.
 Indeed, there is a stoic practice known as Premeditatio Malorum (“the pre-meditation of evils”), which involves visualising what might go wrong.
 The idea is to build resilience for the inevitable shipwrecks life will throw at us.

 Personally, I find such thinking really falls under planning and works best for events that: